zingff/kortex_motion_planning/doc/generalTutorial.md

 This part shows the requirements you could/should configure first before you build the `feeding task` workspace.

 1. Ubuntu: 20.04 LTS
+2. Nvidia GPU: >= GeForce 1660 Ti (if AnyGrasp)
-2. Nvidia driver: 535 or other suitable version
+3. Nvidia driver: compatible version (if AnyGrasp)
-3. cuda: 11.1/11.0
+4. cuda: 11.1/11.0 (if AnyGrasp)
-4. anaconda: any version
+5. anaconda: any version
-5. ROS: noetic
+6. ROS: noetic